 Sekiro: Shadows Die Twice’s difficulty will place more emphasis on killing cleverly, rather than with skill, but Miyazaki has stated that he wants the game to be tougher than FromSoftware’s previous games: figuring out how to take down enemies is the tough bit.

 When the planning stage is over and it’s actually time to attack a foe then you will have to eliminate them using moves called Shinobi Death Blows.
 Before you can do that you need to whittle down your opponent’s posture – a new mechanic that replaces poise and stamina – until they stagger by landing hits or successfully executing a parry, which will leave them open to an incredibly cool finisher.
-FromSoft are demanding perfection from Sekiro players: skilful parrying will mean you’ll always feel on the edge of death, but trying to constantly block – or dodge, replaced by a new jump mechanic – is suicide.
+FromSoft is demanding perfection from Sekiro players: skilful parrying will mean you’ll always feel on the edge of death, but trying to constantly block – or dodge, replaced by a new jump mechanic – is suicide.

 Sekiro: Shadows Die Twice’s progression system is very different from the Souls series: the game will feature no character classes, stats, levelling up, or souls to hoard and lose – all of which must have huge knock-on effects for its combat.